WrongEntertainment/node-api-model/README.md

 ## General Information
-Create a javascript object to use at your restful api.
+Create a javascript object to use with your restful api.

 The base model looks like this: